RobotLocomotion/drake/drake/doc/from_source.rst

 Getting Drake
 =============

-Drake is compliant with the `PODs <http://sourceforge.net/p/pods/home/Home/>`_ software development guidelines.
-For convenience, we have created pods or wrapper pods for most of the prerequisites, externals, and solvers that you might want to use with Drake.
-Some of these will require you to have access to the software licenses.

 Note: If you are using Windows, you will want to make sure that ``git`` is set to `handle cross-platform linefeed issues <https://git-scm.com/book/tr/v2/Customizing-Git-Git-Configuration#idp31554304>`_.
 These options appear to be enabled by default in the cygwin installation of ``git``, but must be set manually on the native windows version.

 We recommend that you `setup SSH access to Github.com <https://help.github.com/articles/adding-a-new-ssh-key-to-your-github-account/>`_